cjstoddard/Clockworkpi-uConsole/More things.md

 4. Hitchhikers Guide to the Galaxy

-Kiwix is on offline browser that lets you store and access all sorts of information locally so you still access it if you do not have a working internet connection.
+Kiwix is on offline browser that lets you store and access all sorts of information locally so you can still access it if you do not have a working internet connection.

     sudo apt install kiwix wget